Independent Community Voter Research

 City Clerk search: cityofwhittier.org — Campaign Statements

 All Form 460 filings (contributions, expenditures, donor names and addresses) for every candidate are searchable here.
-These are the original documents — the Whittier360 analyses cited throughout this guide are derived from these filings.
+All campaign finance data in this guide was verified directly against these original filings (33 PDFs, 480 itemized donors).
 City of Whittier

 Contribution limit for 2025-26 cycle: $5,900 per election per calendar year.
 Candidates may loan their own campaigns up to $100,000.
 City FPPC Page